 Breakfast is an array of fresh local pastries, Andalusian salami and Spanish cheeses.
 Be sure to say yes when offered the fresh juice is offered: it was some of the best we’ve tasted.
 In summer, the jasmine and honeysuckle laden terrace has magical views of the surrounding mountains and the Mediterranean coast in the distance.
 In cooler months, guests eat in the converted wine cellar dining room with its intimate alcoves, vases filled with arum lilies and walls adorned with local art.

-Open on Friday and Saturday night (in summer), the La Fructuosa restaurant enjoys a good reputation for no-nonsense Spanish and Mediterranean food.
+Open on Wednesday to Saturday night and weekend lunchtimes (in summer), the La Fructuosa restaurant enjoys a good reputation for no-nonsense Spanish and Mediterranean food.
 Try the presa iberica - a tasty cut of meat from forest pigs who feed on wild acorns.

 When the restaurant is closed, Gaucin has a number of other great small bars and restaurants.
 El Zorro was our favourite for local specialities such as fried aubergine drizzled with wild honey and garlic marinated aceitunas (green olives).